KenKundert/networth/README.rst

     May also be a list of strings, where each represents a valid date format.

+    By default the following formats are accepted: 'MMMM YYYY', 'MMM YYYY', 'YYYY-M-D', and 'YYMMDD'.
+So the following dates would be accepted: 'January 2019', 'Jan 2019', '2019-1-1' and '190101'.

 asset_color:

     The color to used for positive values.
 May be black, white, blue, cyan,